What is BPA?

 Vision Statement of Business Professionals of America

-At Business Professionals of America, we are committed to developing the best possible career and technical education organization for students int eh United States.
-The measure of our success will be the perception that alumni of Business Professionals of america are highly competent and skilled workforce professionals who enable business and industry to maintain the economic vitality and high quality of life associated with our celebrated United States of America.
+At Business Professionals of America, we are committed to developing the best possible career and technical education organization for students in the United States.
+The measure of our success will be the perception that alumni of Business Professionals of America are highly competent and skilled workforce professionals who enable business and industry to maintain the economic vitality and high quality of life associated with our celebrated United States of America.

 Goals of Business Professionals of America

 The Secretary's Commission on Achieving Necessary Skills (SCANS) has been adopted as the strategic direction for a certification program, competitive events, leadership, and direction for interaction with business, career/job preparation, and workplace competencies.

 - To provide opportunities for chapter members in leadership and development.

 - To unite in a common professional bond without regard to race, creed, sex or national origin of students enrolled in classes with business employment as their objective.